 With sneaky bureaucratic maneuvers like this, timing is everything.
 On October 9, 2001, Americans were still reeling from the shock of the 9/11 attacks.
 Nobody was paying attention to obscure hemp regulations in the Federal Register.

 Nobody, that is, except a handful of hempseed oil companies whose products were effectively outlawed by the rule.

 A coalition of those companies, led by Dr. Bronner’s Magic Soaps, challenged the DEA rule in federal court.

 If the DEA wanted to schedule hemp, it would have to follow the rules.
 The agency couldn't do it on its own.

 The case took more than two years to find resolution, but ultimately Dr. Bronner’s, et al, defeated the DEA.
-In two separate rulings in 2003 and 2004, the US 9th Circuit Court concluded that non-psychoactive hemp had not been regulated by Congress under the scheduling system established by the Controlled Substances Act.
+In two separate rulings in 2003 and 2004, the US 9th Circuit Court concluded that non-intoxicating hemp had not been regulated by Congress under the scheduling system established by the Controlled Substances Act.
 Therefore, if the DEA wanted to schedule hemp, it would have to follow the established rules for doing so, which meant going through Congress.
 The DEA’s “Interpretive Rule” was not an interpretation at all, the judges said.
 It was an act of legislation.
 And only Congress can pass legislation.
 “The DEA has no authority” to regulate drugs that are not scheduled by Congress, the court concluded.